pvtl/docker-dev/docs/faqs.md

 ---

+## How do I use HTTPS/SSL for my local containers?

+We have a HTTPS container available, that proxies traffic over https (:443) (with a self signed certificate) to/from your localhost port 80 addresses.

+By default this container is commented out (as it's not used regularly by everyone).
+To enable it:

+- Add the container - Uncomment the `https` container in `/docker-compose.yml`
+- Rebuild and restart - `docker-compose build --pull --no-cache https && docker-compose up -d`

+Note that Chrome/Edge may require you to enable a feature flag, to access the site with an insecure (self signed) certificate:

+- `edge://flags` or `chrome://flags`
+- Enable: `Allow invalid certificates for resources loaded from localhost.`

+---

 ## How do I use Blackfire?

 By default, Blackfire is commented out (as it's not used regularly by everyone).
 To enable it: